Social bodies hold protest at Rohtak SPs residence - The Tribune

-Representatives of various social and political organisations staged a protest demonstration over the suicide by senior IPS officer Y Puran Kumar and the incident in which a shoe was thrown at the Chief Justice of India at Rohtak on Saturday.
+Representatives of various social and political organisations staged a protest at Rohtak on Saturday over the suicide by IPS officer Y Puran Kumar and the incident in which a shoe was thrown at the Chief Justice of India.

-The protesters assembled at Mansarovar Park and marched towards the local mini-secretariat, where they submitted a memorandum addressed to the Haryana Governor to the local SDM.
+The protesters assembled at Mansarovar Park and marched towards the local mini-secretariat where they submitted a memorandum to the local SDM addressed to the Haryana Governor.

-- Also read: Rohtak SP replaced; development in line with family's demands

-- 'Why the rush over post-mortem': IPS officer's wife blasts Chandigarh Police for 'undignified' handling of body

 On their way to the mini-secretariat, the protesters also staged a demonstration and raised slogans in front of the residence of the Rohtak Superintendent of Police (SP).